 Don’t Drive

-If you’re able to reduce your carbon footprint in any way possible, driving is the worst way to do it.
-By driving, you’re not only contributing to climate change and air pollution, but you’re also using up scarce resources that could be put to better use.
+If you can reduce your carbon footprint in any way possible, driving is the worst way.
+By driving, you’re not only contributing to climate change and air pollution but also using up scarce resources that could be put to better use.

 One of the best ways to reduce your carbon footprint is by choosing public transportation or walking instead of driving.
 This can help you save on gas and also reduce your environmental impact.